Medicare Enrolled

 What this data tells you about Dr. Peck

-Dr. Michael Peck is a surgery in San Antonio, TX, with 19 years in practice.
+Dr. Michael Peck is a surgery specialist in San Antonio, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Peck performed 8,164 Medicare services across 1,764 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Peck received a total of $10,796 from 40 pharmaceutical and/or device companies across 284 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in surgery.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.